Shubham1-5/movieBookingSystem/README.md

 # Movie Booking System

-Movie Booking Site using Spring Boot and H2
+Movie Booking Site using Spring Boot and H2 along with REST APIs

 ## Techs used